 ACL reconstruction Rehabilitation at Home or at the practice

 London Home Visit Physiotherapy offer rehabilitation treatment after the surgery at your home in London, as it will be difficult to walk following the surgery and your knee will be in a brace for the first month of recovery.
-After the first month of rehabilitation, treatment can take place at the practice, either in Moorgate near Liverpool Street Station and Moorgate Station or Belgravia near Victoria station.
+After the first month of rehabilitation, treatment can take place at the practice, either in Moorgate EC2 near Liverpool Street Station and Moorgate Station, Clapham SW4 between Clapham south and Clapham Common Belgravia SW1 near Victoria station.

 If you travelled to London to have the surgery done by a specialist knee surgeon and you will be staying at a hotel or rented accommodation, our physio can visit you there.

 Anterior cruciate ligament (ACL) reconstruction physiotherapy rehabilitation In London

 ACL tears cause instability in the knee and the surgery aims to repair the tendon and restore the normal levels of stability and function the knee had before the injury.
 However, stability is also regained by strengthening the muscles around the knee (quadriceps, calf muscles, hamstrings), so strengthening exercises are an important part of rehabilitation.

 Surgery can cause oedema in the knee area, thus limiting the range of motion.
 Lymphatic drainage and circulatory massage during the initial recovery period will help reduce swelling and improve the range of motion fast.
 Massage can also help manage pain immediately after the surgery.